VoxleOne/SpinStep/README.md

 SpinStep uses quaternion rotation to determine if a child node is reachable from a given orientation.
 Only children whose orientations lie within a defined angular threshold (default: 45°) of the current rotation state are traversed.

-This mimics rotational motion or attention in physical and virtual spaces — ideal for:
+This mimics rotational motion or attention in physical and virtual spaces.
+Ideal for:

 - Orientation trees
 - 3D pose search